 What is the Certificate of International Studies?

 Upon completion of the program requirements, undergraduate students will earn the "Certificate of International Studies" notation on their official UT transcript and will receive an official certificate to complement the UT diploma.
-Students also receive a red cord of distinction to wear at graduation.
+Students also receive a sash and cords of distinction to wear at graduation.
 Participation in this program indicates a student’s commitment to academics and internationalization.

 Where to begin

 The majority of program requirements are completed independently.
+A minimum of two semesters of program participation is required, but more are recommended to experience the most benefit from the program.
+Students are encouraged to apply as early as possible in their collegiate career.
 One academic credit hour is associated with this program via the Global Senior Capstone.
 The remainder of the requirements are dependent on a student's particular interests.
-It is recommended that students visit the Certificate of International Studies advisor prior to submitting the program application.
+It is recommended that students visit the Office of International Programs prior to submitting the program application to assess program qualifications.
 Complete program information can be found in the CIS Manual

 Foreign Language Requirement